 On January 12, 2007, Shawn Hornbeck, a fifteen year old boy who had been missing since 2002, and William Ownby, a thirteen year old boy who had been abducted four days earlier, were found alive in Devlin’s house.

 Devlin was considered a suspect in Ownby’s disappearance because of his criminal record, and because his vehicle matched the description of one seen in the area where he was abducted from.

 When police entered Devlin’s home Shawn identified himself, and they found William inside shortly after.
 Both boys had been held against their will by Devlin, who ended up pleading guilty to kidnapping and child molestation.
 He was sentenced to life in prison.

-Initially authorities suspected Devlin might be linked to other missing children cases, including the disappearance of Scott Kleeschulte.
+Initially authorities suspected Devlin might be linked to other missing children cases, including Scott Kleeschulte and Charles Arlin Henderson.

 Prosecutors and investigators, along with the FBI, the Missouri State Highway Patrol, and Kirkwood and St. Charles police, formed a task force to investigate Devlin’s possible involvement in other unsolved cases.
 In October 2007 the task force was dissolved after not being able to produce any evidence linking him to other cases.